| |

 be.

-Sherwin Williams for high movement "architectural joints".
+Sherwin Williams for high movement "architectural joints",

+corners.
 Allow plenty of drying time.

 Another excellent use for the DAP 35 year caulk is as window